Ragheed350/e-comm/README.md

-# E-comm text, TypeScript React Tailwind Vite Template
+# E-comm test, TypeScript React Tailwind Vite Template

 This template provides a starting point for creating React projects with TypeScript, Tailwind CSS, and Vite.